who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 - how configuration drives workflow behavior;
 - how a team creates and operates new workflows;
 - the reasoning behind the major design decisions;
-- the value FlowForge provides to an infrastructure-focused company;
+- the value Nutanix Workflow Orchestrator provides to an infrastructure-focused company;
 - current limitations and the next production-hardening steps.

 The document describes the current repository implementation.
 It does not present planned capabilities, such as database persistence or automatic retry policies, as if they already exist.

 ## 2. Executive Summary

-FlowForge separates workflow intent from workflow execution:
+Nutanix Workflow Orchestrator separates workflow intent from workflow execution:

 ```text
 JSON workflow definition